jakecoppinger/rciti-walking-cycling-counts/README.md

 - Select `Table` (not `Chart` - you can download from the Chart view but <=1hr frequency fails due to too much data)
 - Select `Apply`
-- Select `Download` to CSV
+- Select `Download`, and select CSV format
-- Select comma separated delimeter
+- Select comma separated delimeter (default)
-- Download to `public/data/...` and adjust filename
+- Download to `./public/data/...` and adjust filename
 - Repeat for all three files (15 min, hour, day)
 - Run `generate-data` script as per above
 - Commit the results & updated CSV.